The Magnificent Moodies

+The Magnificent Moodies is the 1965 debut album by British rock band the Moody Blues, released on Decca Records.

+Background

-The Magnificent Moodies is the 1965 debut album by British rock band The Moody Blues, released on Decca Records.
-It is the only album by the original line-up of Denny Laine (guitar/vocals), Clint Warwick (bass/vocals), Mike Pinder (keyboards/vocals), Ray Thomas (flute/harmonica/percussion/vocals) and Graeme Edge (drums).
+The Magnificent Moodies is the only album by the original line-up of Denny Laine (guitar/vocals), Clint Warwick (bass/vocals), Mike Pinder (keyboards/vocals), Ray Thomas (flute/harmonica/percussion/vocals) and Graeme Edge (drums).
 Lead vocals were shared by Laine, Pinder and Thomas.
 The album is a mix of rhythm and blues covers, including "Go Now" which had been a Number 1 hit single for the band earlier that year, and original songs by Laine and Pinder which show more of a Merseybeat influence.
 Also included is a cover of the George and Ira Gershwin standard "It Ain't Necessarily So".

 The album was produced by Denny Cordell, with the exception of "Go Now" which was produced by Alex Wharton.
 In-between "Go Now" and The Magnificent Moodies the band had released two more singles, "I Don't Want to Go On Without You" and "From the Bottom of My Heart", neither of which were included on the album.
 For the American and Canadian release on London Records, with the title Go Now: The Moody Blues #1, four songs were replaced with those two preceding singles and two B-sides, with a different running order of the tracks.
 One of the tracks that was replaced, "Stop", was released as a single in America and Canada later that year.
 The American and Canadian album also titled three of the songs incorrectly ("I'll Go Crazy" became "I Go Crazy", "I've Got a Dream" became "I Had a Dream" and "Bye Bye Bird" became "Bye Bye Burd").